MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-01-project-and-solution.md

 ::: moniker-end

 ::: moniker range="vs-2022"
 In this step, you'll familiarize yourself with Visual Studio's Git controls and **Team Explorer**.
-With **Team Explorer** window, you'll work with the source control.
+With the **Team Explorer** window, you'll work with the source control.

+1. To commit the project to your local source control:
+    1. Select **Add to Source Control** command at the bottom corner of the Visual Studio main window.
+    1. Then, select the **Git** option.
-1. To commit the project to your local source control, push **Add to Source Control** command at the bottom corner of the Visual Studio main window and select **Git** option.
-This action takes you to **Create Git repository** window, where you can create and push a new repository.
+    1. Now, you're taken to the **Create Git repository** window, where you can create and push a new repository.

     :::image type="content" source="media/django/step01-git-add-to-source-control.png" alt-text="Create a Git repository.":::